-We can also refer you to an insurer offering protection for loss of rent and legal expenses, and arrange insurance for buildings and contents.
+We can arrange insurance for buildings and contents.
 Details are provided later in this guide.

 SAFETY REQUIREMENTS

 We have mentioned earlier some instances where the law imposes obligations and constraints upon landlords.
 The following information is intended to offer you a summary on how the law affects your responsibility to take care of your property and its contents in order to ensure the safety of all who might happen to be there whether tenants or visitors.
 This information on safety is for your guidance but is not exhaustive and should not be relied upon as legal advice.
 It does not limit your responsibility to your tenant.